 As education is highly valued, it's easy to find a tutor in Botswana.
 Whether students don't want to feel left behind academically or they want extra support close to exam time, private tutors specialised in certain subject areas can help prepare and support children.
 Tutors also offer extra-curricular activities, from piano and guitar to dance and horse riding.

-One of the best ways to find a tutor is through networking and asking other families.
+One of the best ways to find a tutor is to check online resources.
+Networking and asking other families can also be good options.
 A number of private tutoring companies can also be found.

 ►Read up on the medical facilities available in the country on the Healthcare in Botswana page